aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2020/aspose-words-for-net-20-10-release-notes/_index.md

 Word 2019 ignores the "Use printer metrics to lay out document" compatibility option, though this option is still present in the "Compatibility options for" dialog under Word Options -> Advanced and is still accessible via the Document.Compatibility property in Word VBA.
 Comparing with previous Word versions, Word 2019 produces a different layout for documents with this compatibility option enabled.

-The new default behaviour for Aspose.Words is to ignore the "Use printer metrics to lay out document" compatibility option, while it is still possible to lay out documents as previous Word versions.
+The new default behaviour for Aspose.Words is to ignore the "Use printer metrics to lay out document" compatibility option, while it is still possible to layout documents as previous Word versions.

 A new public property IgnorePrinterMetrics has been added to the LayoutOptions class.
 {{< highlight csharp >}}